Herbert Hoover: Other honors

 Hoover was inducted into the National Mining Hall of Fame in 1988 (inaugural class).
-His wife was inducted into the hall in 1990.
+His wife was inducted into the Hall in 1990.

 Hoover was inducted into the Australian Prospectors and Miners' Hall of Fame in the category Directors and Management.

 Hoover was awarded an honorary doctorate by the Charles University in Prague and University of Helsinki in March 1938.
 The ceremonial sword is today on display in the lobby of the Hoover tower.

+In 1918, for his role as chairman of the Commission for Relief in Belgium, Hoover was awarded the title "Ami de la nation belge" ("Friend of the Belgian Nation") which, by royal directive, it was determined that Hoover would be the only person to ever hold it.

+In 1928, the American Society of Mechanical Engineers elected Hoover an honorary member.